-- Keep service safe and reliable by increasing the annual pace of structural rehabilitation of bridges. - bridges and viaducts. - elements of the tunnels under Atlantic Avenue.
+- Keep service safe and reliable by increasing the annual pace of structural rehabilitation of bridges. - Ensure longevity of structures by waterproofing bridge decks and repainting structural steel on approximately 45 bridges and viaducts. - Maintain frequent and reliable service in Brooklyn by rehabilitating deteriorated steel, concrete, drainage, and other elements of the tunnels under Atlantic Avenue.